code-energy/teamspector/README.md

 Movie's average ratings are normalized using a Bayesian estimate into `nrating`, as there are wild differences in the sample sizes taken into account to produce the average.
-We suppose the Bayesian estimate can be trusted only for movies that have received five thousands of votes or more, hence `nrating` is only defined for movies with `numVotes` ≥ 5000.
+We suppose the Bayesian estimate can be trusted only for movies that received five thousands of votes or more, hence `nrating` is only defined for movies with `numVotes` ≥ 5000.

-To calculate movie's success metrics, we compare how well a movie did in metrics of `log_votes` and `nratings` compared to other movies produced in the same year.
+To calculate movie's success metrics, we check how well a movie did in terms of `log_votes` and `nratings`, compared to other movies produced in the same year.
 The percentile of a movie's `log_votes` and `nratings` within movies produced in the same year is computed as `ypct_votes` and `ypct_rating`.

-To produce our final movie score metric, we movie's `ypct_votes` and `ypct_rating`, and get the movie's percentile of this sum into `ypct`.
-Again only considering movies produced in the same year.
+To produce our final movie score metric, `ypct_votes` and `ypct_rating` are summed.
+The movie's percentile of this sum is computed into `ypct`.
+For this percentile, we only consider movies produced in the same year.
 In other words, if a movie has `ypct = 0.99`, this means the movie is considered better than 99% of the movies produced in the year the movie came out.

 Finally, a binary success metric, `top100`, is defined to capture if the movie was one of the best 100 movies produced in the year as measured by `ypct`.
 It's